BATS Improv

 BATS Improv (formerly known as "Bay Area Theatresports") is a non-profit improvisational theatre company in San Francisco.
 Founded in 1986, their unique style of acting-based improvisational theatre is well known in improv circles around the world.
 BATS is the largest improvisational theatre company and school in Northern California.

+Philosophy

 BATS takes its inspiration from the work of Theatresports creator Keith Johnstone and from San Francisco's own tradition of experimental improvisation.
-BATS is known for the quality, depth, scope and variety of its improvisational theatre programming.